 In earlier days the only entertainment were ‘ guests’ who would stay for a long time and would have a gala time with their near and dear one’s .
 And Shevai was prepared when the time would come for the guests to bid farewell for the reasons unknown .

 As kid pressing ‘shevai ‘ was my favourite job and Amma wouldn’t get tired of singing praises as though full procedure was done by me ..
-Coming back to the Shevai press one can easily find in any South Indian store .
+Coming back to the Shevai press one can easily find in any steel store .

 Recipe courtesy : My late Mamama